Yacht Charter France

 Biscay France has Les Sables d'Olonne, Brest, Bordeaux and la Rochelle amongst others.
 On the coast of La Manche you have Cherbourg, Le Havre and Caen as well as Calais, Dieppe and of course the nearby Channel Islands that are far closer to France than their owner, the UK!

-Whether flying or driving, you can be in most French yacht charter locations in just a day.
+Whether flying or driving, you can be in most French yacht charter locations in just a day from the UK.